 Monitor closely when used in patients with a history of allergy or bronchial asthma.
 An emergency tray should be available in the event of possible reaction to FLUORESCITE® Injection 10%.

 If a potential allergy is suspected, an intradermal skin test may be performed prior to IV administration, (i.e., 0.05 mL injected intra-dermally to be evaluated 30 to 60 minutes following injection).
 Given the sensitivity and specificity of skin testing, a negative skin test is not proof that a patient is not allergic to fluorescein.

 Avoid extravasation during injection as the high pH of fluorescein solution can result in severe local tissue damage.
 The following complications resulting from extravasation of fluorescein have been reported: severe pain in the arm for several hours, sloughing of the skin, superficial phlebitis, subcutaneous granuloma, and toxic neuritis along the median curve in the antecubital area.
 When significant extravasation occurs, the injection should be discontinued and conservative measures to treat damaged tissue and to relieve pain should be implemented [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS ].

 Nausea and/or vomiting and gastrointestinal distress occur commonly within the first few minutes following injection.
 These reactions usually subside within 10 minutes.

 Use In Specific Populations

-Adequate animal reproduction studies have not been conducted with fluorescein sodium.
-It is also not known whether fluorescein sodium can cause fetal harm when administered to a pregnant woman.
-Fluorescein sodium should be given to a pregnant woman only if clearly needed.
+Adequate animal reproduction studies have not been conducted with fluorescein.
+Fluorescein should only be given to a pregnant woman if clearly needed.